Lake Como: Villas and gardens

-Lake Como is globally celebrated for its exquisite villas and their gardens, a tradition rooted in Roman times when Pliny the Younger established his Comedia and Tragedia estates as places of leisure (otium) away from the city.
+Lake Como is globally famous for its exquisite villas and their gardens, a tradition rooted in Roman times when Pliny the Younger established his Comedia and Tragedia estates as places of leisure (otium) away from the city.
 This concept faded during the Middle Ages but was revived during the Renaissance, with villas surrounded by productive gardens featuring orchards, olive groves, and citrus trees.
 From the 17th century, gardens increasingly followed formal Italian and French designs (parterres, terraces, fountains).
 The 19th century saw a major shift towards the English landscape garden style, favouring naturalistic designs where plants and landscape predominated.
 The lake's mild microclimate allows diverse subtropical and Mediterranean plants to flourish.